Ecological imperialism: Examples for Crosby's concept

-Fur trade in North America

 During this time of colonialism, Europe had seen a great increase in the demand for luxury fur, mainly by Western Europeans.
 Serbia at the time was the main source of luxury fur, but was unable to supply enough, thus leading to an increase in the value of fur, which in turn expanded the fur trade in North America.
-The fur trade was as detrimental to the survival of native people as it was imperative to the success of settlers due to high European demand.
-Trappers employed natives because of their knowledge of the terrain and wildlife, putting native populations with no immunity to European diseases into close contact with them.
-Europeans introduced the native population to their worse enemy, diseases that were carried and brought over from their home land.

 The fur trade also upset the ecological balance of North America.
 "Restraint wasn't a hallmark of the fur trade.
 In 1822, in the north western regions of the country alone, the Hudson's Bay Company stockpiled 1,500 fox skins, a paltry number compared with the 106,000 beaver skins, but too many none the less.
 The fur traders had miscalculated.
 As predators, they had failed to adapt to their prey, and their prey, in turn, retaliated with denial.
 Of course, the red fox didn't render himself extinct.
 His numbers merely shrank.".
 The fur trade not only miscalculated the predator-prey ratio, it allowed for the increase spread of smallpox in the Northern regions of the Americas; Thus creating a geographic commercial route for smallpox to travel from urban populated cities to the rural, open, woodland northern country.

-Ecological Imperialism: The Expansion of Europe 900-1900, by Alfred Crosby

-Historian and professor Alfred Crosby wrote Ecological Imperialism: The Biological Expansion of Europe, 900-1900 in 1986.
-He uses the term "Neo-Europes" to describe the places colonized and conquered by Europeans.